gregorymccoy1108/ElevatorProject/README.md

 4. Once the program is started the menu will display on the command line

-Please feel free to contribute and reach out if any errors occur!
+Please feel free to contribute and reach out if any errors occur.

 -Gregory McCoy